-On Monday, May 19, 69 pupils from Year 5 embarked on a residential trip to Castle Head Field Studies Centre in Cumbria.
+On Monday 18th May, sixty three pupils from Year 5 embarked on a four day residential trip to Castle Head Field Studies Centre in Cumbria.

-While away, the children took part in challenging activities such as a rock traverse, ghyll scrambling, canoeing and a river study which linked in with the water topic we had been studying at school.
+The children took part in activities such as a rock traverse, ghyll scrambling, canoeing and a river study which linked in with the water topic we had been studying at school.

 All of these activities offered a new challenge and built the children’s communication and team work skills.

 There was not one pupil who did not attempt all of the tasks no matter how daunting they appeared.
 While we were away we were lucky enough to have some glorious sunshine.